apache/nuttx/configs/dk-tm4c129x/README.txt

     similar to the nsh configuration except that it has IPv6 enabled and IPv4 disabled.
 Several network utilities that are not yet available under IPv6 are disabled.

+    NOTES:

+    1. As of 2015-01-23, this configuration was identical to the nsh configuration other than using IPv6.
+So all of the notes above regarding the nsh configuration apply.

+       Telnet does not work with IPv6.

+    2. This configuration can be modified to that both IPv4 and IPv6 are support.
+Here is a summary of the additional configuration settings requird to support both IPv4 and IPv6:

+         CONFIG_NET_IPv4=y
+         CONFIG_NET_ARP=y
+         CONFIG_NET_ICMP=y
+         CONFIG_NET_ICMP_PING=y

+         CONFIG_NETUTILS_DNSCLIENT=y
+         CONFIG_NETUTILS_DNSCLIENT_IPv4=y
+         CONFIG_NETUTILS_TELNETD=y

+         CONFIG_NSH_IPADDR=0x0a000002
+         CONFIG_NSH_DRIPADDR=0x0a000001
+         CONFIG_NSH_NETMASK=0xffffff00
+         CONFIG_NSH_TELNET=y

+       Then from NSH, you have both ping and ping6 commands:

+         nsh> ping 10.0.0.1
+         nsh> ping6 fc00::1

+       And from the host you can do similar:

+         ping 10.0.0.2
+         ping6 fc00::2   (Linux)
+         ping -6 fc00::2 (Windows cmd)

+       and Telnet again works from the host:

+         telent 10.0.0.2